Ishtiyaque-Alam/ishtiyaqueAlam/README.md

 pyenv --version

-🔹 Install and set Python 3.11.9 for your project
+🔹 Install and set Python 3.11.9(or lower) for your project
 ```bash
 pyenv install 3.11.9
 cd <your destination folder>